hemberg-lab/MicroExonator/docs/source/discovery_and_quantification.rst

 * ``min_reads_PSI`` is the minimun number of reads that needs supoort the existence of a novel microexon to consider it as high confidence.
 The default value is 3, but 5 or more is recommended if enough RNA-seq samples are provided.

+* ``synthetic_skip_tags`` (default ``T``) adds a skipping tag for every intron that contains a microexon but has no annotated exon-exon junction tag, for example when the annotation only contains the isoform that includes the microexon.
+Without it, skipping reads cannot be counted for such microexons and their PSI is fixed at 1.
+Introns that start or end at another microexon are excluded, because their skipping junction is the neighbouring microexon's inclusion junction.
+The added tags are listed in ``data/ME_synthetic_skip_tags.txt``.
+Set it to ``F`` to reproduce results from earlier versions.

 * ``paired_samples`` is a path to a tab-delimited file with two columns that indicate the correspndace between paired end samples names.
 This will enable MicroExonator to report a single quantification output per paired-end sample.

 Confidence filtering